13 October 2020, 18:00 - 19:00

 - William Farren, Institute of Zoology, ZSL and University of Reading: "Megafauna and Rewilding: Importance, Practicalities and Potential"

-Listen to our new ZSL Wild Science Podcast episode featuring the speakers from this event here, or on your favourite podcast app:
+Listen to a ZSL Wild Science Podcast episode featuring the speakers from this event here, or on your favourite podcast app:

 Produced by Dr Monni Böhm, ZSL Research Fellow and Eleanor Darbey, ZSL Scientific Events Coordinator.